Joe Appiah: Biography

-He was born in Kumasi to Nana James W.K.
+He was born in Kumasi, Gold Coast (present-day Ghana), on 26 November 1918, to Nana James W.K.
 Appiah and Nana Adwoa Akyaa, members of the Ashanti imperial aristocracy.
-His father was a schoolmaster, Methodist leader, traditional nobleman and, finally, Chief Secretary of Asanteman - a position which gave him considerable influence in Ashanti affairs.
+His father was a schoolmaster, Methodist leader, traditional nobleman and, finally, Chief Secretary of Asanteman – a position that gave him considerable influence in Ashanti affairs.
 Appiah was educated at Wesley College, Mfantsipim, and the Middle Temple.

 During his time in the United Kingdom, he was closely involved with the West African Students' Union (WASU), eventually becoming its president.
 He came, through residence in London and involvement with WASU, to know many of the main players in the fight against imperial rule in Ghana and elsewhere in Africa.
 Not least among these was Kwame Nkrumah, to whom he became very close.
+In 1945, Joe Appiah went to the Fifth Pan-African Congress in Manchester, representing the West African Students' Union which was attended by many other future Ghanaian politicians.

 Nkrumah was Appiah's first choice for best man at his wedding to Peggy Cripps in 1953 ("but the job went to arguably the more influential figure of George Padmore, a Trinidadian who was political mentor to African nationalist leaders, including Nkrumah and Jomo Kenyatta").
-Their firstborn child, son Kwame, was born in London in 1954, followed by Ama (born 1955), Adwoa (born 1960) and Abena (born 1962).
+Their first child, son Kwame, was born in London in 1954, followed by daughters Ama (Isobel) (born 1955), Adwoa (born 1960) and Abena (born 1962).